chrisfarnham/seefarblog/_sections/POTA_Middlesex_Fells.md

 [Desmond (WK1V)]({% link _sections/POTA_with_Friends.md %}),
 added to my activation's log.

-> POTA isn't a contest.
-As an activator I control the pace
+> I like that POTA isn't a contest and I can pace my activation and enjoy my morning

 ![](PXL_20250330_132037364.jpg){: width="50%" height="auto"}